 The styling curves and lines have remained the same since the 2013 model because why will you change something that is already good?

-Having remodeled to keep pace with modern superbikes, it very much looks like it carries a four pot in its belly.
-From its aggressive dual headlights to its new screen and wheels, the bodywork seems to be on steroids with focussed styling and sharp and minimalistic graphics to cash on its appeal as a track honed superbike.
-A trait of every other machines in the Ninja family.
+Having remodelled to keep pace with modern superbikes, it very much looks like it carries a four pot in its belly.
+From its aggressive dual headlights to its new screen and wheels, the bodywork seems to be on steroids with focussed styling and sharp and minimalistic graphics to cash on its appeal as a track-honed superbike.
+A trait of every other machine in the Ninja family.

-Wide and muscular fuel tank adds to the bulkiness of the motorcycle which is also due to the running fairings that envelops the engine compartment.
-The footrest in the Ninja has an Aluminum finish to it, the massive engine and the wheels has been painted in black to add some boldness to the overall design of the motorcycle.
+Wide and muscular fuel tank adds to the bulkiness of the motorcycle which is also due to the running fairings that envelop the engine compartment.
+The footrest in the Ninja has an Aluminium finish to it, the massive engine and the wheels have been painted black to add some boldness to the overall design of the motorcycle.
 Split seats look comfortable, though the pillion might get a bit fussy.
 The quality of the plastic looks impressive and a pass switch has also been added to the new Ninja 300 which was missing previously.
 There is also some amount of storage space under the seats which really comes in handy.

 The Winter edition features a new double bubble windshield, passenger colour-matched seat cowl with Winter Test emblem.
-The seat cowl itself is constructed from high quality ABS plastic and hides the pillion saddle, meaning you can ride solo and/or with a pillion with just a small swap.
+The seat cowl itself is constructed from high-quality ABS plastic and hides the pillion saddle, meaning you can ride solo and/or with a pillion with just a small swap.
 It also looks matured than the other two because of the wide rear tire and wide front wheel.
-The outlining graphics takes up the WorldSBK team’s off-season motorbike design with matte black scheme that features incorporated white snow flaky Japanese symbol for winter.
+The outlining graphics takes up the WorldSBK team’s off-season motorbike design with a matte black scheme that features incorporated white snowflaky Japanese symbol for winter.

-The instrument cluster is neatly tucked inside the fairings and looks futuristic with its combination of analog and digital panels.
+The instrument cluster is neatly tucked inside the fairings and looks futuristic with its combination of analogue and digital panels.
 The tachometer is a full-sweep dial with the speedo taking the digital route.
-A nice touch included is the "Eco riding indicator" encouraging riders to drive on lower rpms and higher gears.
+A nice touch included is the "Eco riding indicator" encouraging riders to drive on lower RPMs and higher gears.

 The digital fuel injected unit is capable of churning out a healthy 38.5bhp at 11000rpm, with peak torque 28 Nm delivered at 10000rpm.
 This is a high revving engine which can max at an astonishing 13000 rpm tuned to deliver strong low- and mid-range torque.
 It is a highly responsive and a reactive power mill that rewards the rider into being very engaging to extract every ounce of power from it.

-All this power is funneled through a six-speed gearbox with positive neutral finder and a race-derived F.C.C. clutch with assist and slipper functions.
+All this power is funnelled through a six-speed gearbox with positive neutral finder and a race-derived F.C.C. clutch with assist and slipper functions.
 This allows the total clutch spring load to be reduced, resulting a lighter clutch lever pull when operating the clutch.
-Also, it reduces the effect of back-torque and minimizes wheel hopping during those aggressive down shift times.
+Also, it reduces the effect of back-torque and minimises wheel hopping during those aggressive down shift times.